rudyorre/brewin/README.md

 <h1 align="center">Brewin</h1>
 <h4 align="center">An interpretted programming language written fully in Python.</h4>

+## Tasks
+- [ ] `func` type variables
+  - [x] Assign `func` variables to existing functions
+  - [ ] Assign `func` variables to lambda functions that are in-scope
+- [ ] Lambda functions
+  - Implementation: use same scoping rules as scopes like if/endif, and capture all non-parameter variables that are used within that scope.
+Store
+    - [ ] Make functions that aren't written in the source file able to run druing run-time

 ## Previous Versions
 - [Brewin v2](https://github.com/rudyorre/brewin-v2)
 - [Brewin v1](https://github.com/rudyorre/brewin-v1)

+## Undefined Behavior
+As this language is in its infancy, there is a lot of undefined behavior, below are some of the more notable ones:
+- Any syntax errors.
+You can assume that all programs will be syntactically correct.
+- You will never have any nested double quotes inside strings in Brewin++.
+You may have single quotes inside double quotes.
+- We will never call strtoint on a non-integral value.
+- The program will always have valid indentation.
+- You will never have variables with the same names as reserved keywords, e.g. `func`, `int`, etc.
+  - Note: `lambda`, `this`, and object are new reserved keywords in Brewin#
+- You can assume that we will not manually define a result variable in any of our tests.
+For example, we will never have the statement var int `resulti` in any of our tests.
+  - This includes `resultf` and `resulto`.
+- We will never call print with arguments of object or function types (a variable or a literal).
+- Different from Project #2, we will always call functions (including lambda functions) with the correct number of arguments that match the definition.
+Feel free to keep the checking behavior in Project #2.
+- As a result, there is no need to support implicit partial application/currying.
+We will not test you on this.
+- We will never create a circular object when testing (e.g. x.a = x).
+- Lambda functions can appear in object methods.
+But you can assume that the lambda functions defined within object method functions do not use or capture the variable “this”.
+- We will not create variables that have the same name of globally-defined functions, or shadow a globally-defined function name with a variable.
+- We will never assign built-in functions to func variables; i.e. we will not test you with `assign f input`, `assign f strtoint`, or `assign f print`

+## Garbage Collection
+All of those closures and objects you’re Brewin# programs are creating take up memory.
+However, we simply rely upon Python’s garbage collection to free up discarded objects for us.
+There’s no need to build own garbage collector.

 Hey there!
 This is a template repository that contains the necessary boilerplate for [CS 131](https://ucla-cs-131.github.io/fall-22/)'s quarter-long project: making an interpreter.
 The project specs are as follows: